 - Ferries sail from the port in Naxos Town (Chora) in Naxos.
 Arriving ferries dock at the main port, Parikia in Paros.

-- For places to stay in Paros, I recommend using Booking.
-They have a great selection of hotels in Paros and areas to consider staying include Piso Livadi, Naousa, Aliki, Parikia, and Chrissi Akti.
+- For hotels and accommodation, take a look at my guide on the best area to stay in Paros.
+I recommend using Booking as they have a great selection of hotels in Paros and areas to consider staying include Piso Livadi, Naousa, Aliki, Parikia, and Chrissi Akti.
 If you are traveling to Paros in the the busiest months of summer, I advise reserving where to stay in Paros a month or so in advance.

 - Make sure to check out these beaches in Paros: Kolymbithres, Logaras, Santa Maria, Pounda, Chrissi Akti, Agia Irini, and Monastiri.
 More here: Best beaches in Paros